nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 	-	**Shell**

-	The kernel interacts with the machine's hardware.
+	The kernel interacts with the machine hardware.
 It is responsible for all sorts of system management activities.
-It also provides services to the user programs in the form of system calls.
+It also provides the services to the user programs in the form of system calls.

 	The shell interacts with the user.
 It provides the user interface to the computer.
 It performs the job of command interpretation and gets a command line executed with the help of the kernel.

 ##

 02. A file is simply an array of bytes stored on disk and can practically contain anything.
-A file getting executed as a program is called a process.
+A file when executed as a program gives rise to a process.

-	UNIX systems predominantly use text files as they are easy to edit.
-UNIX started as an operating system targeted towards engineering community, and engineers often used to tinker with configuration files and share it with their peers.
-Using a text file format makes it easy to do so.
+	UNIX systems was originally desined to predominantly use text files as they are easy to edit.
+UNIX started as an operating system targeted towards engineering community, and engineers often tinker with configuration files and share it with their peers.
+Using a text file format makes it easy to do so as well as analyse and debug them if need be.

 ##